-Quietly the boy went about assisting her up onto her feet, then began brushing off the bottom of her coat.
+Quietly, the boy assisted her up onto her feet, then began brushing off the bottom of her coat.

 Slowly the boy slid up around her waist, tucking his shoulder firmly under her right arm.
-Finding it all a little amusing took a deep breath and asked after a small cough if she was ready before taking the first step.
+Finding it all a little amusing took a deep breath and asked, after a slight cough, if she was ready before taking the first step.

 She felt ridiculous; it wasn’t as if she’d broken her foot or anything, but Joe being Joe, was making it into something more than it was.
 She sighed heavily in defeat.

-The boy insisted he would go first when they reached the small incline, his earlier amusement had gradually worn off, and now he looked upon her as a young maiden in desperate need of being saved.
+The boy insisted he would go first when they reached the slight incline.
+His earlier amusement had gradually worn off, and now he looked upon her as a young maiden in desperate need of being saved.

 Emily noticed a slight glint in his eyes when he reached out to her, ‘Well!’
 She exclaimed, ‘you’ve certainly found this quite amusing, haven’t you?’